alexey-martynov/cl-avm-http-helpers/README.md

 5. `If-Match` is missing but `etag-value` exists.
 The handler body is not evaluated and "428 Precondition Required" is returned.

-To distinguish cases 1 and 2 inside the handler body additional lexical variable is bound during body evaluation.
+To distinguish case 1 and 2 inside the handler body additional lexical variable is bound during body evaluation.
 By default it is named `etag-matched` but other name can be specified as a second parameter after ETag value.

-Another pair of macros `if-none-match`/`if-none-match*` processes opposite condition.
+Another pair of macros `unless-matched`/`unless-matched*` processes opposite condition.
 The cases are processed in the following ways:

 1. `If-None-Match` and `etag-value` are missing, the handler is